BikeMouse/BestPancakes/README.md

 Also, the small business would like to tell the customer where they are situated.
 So in this project, the about section would do exactly that- informing of the location.

-To round the this small project up, there is a contact form on the bottom, so the shop could be contacted
+To round the this small project up, there is a contact form on the bottom, so the shop could be contacted[^1]

 [^1]: Disclaimer: This is an example of the type of work I can do.